 - to give Jönköping county an indication on how a warmer climate will impact different type of lakes in the county.
 This information will be used in the exercising of authority, for example giving permission for business, state supervision and for future planning.

-The results will also be used in evaluation of environmental monitoring.
-Results will be saved in databases together with other local data and shared within the county as well as with municipalities.
+The results will also be used in the environmental monitoring program at the County and is saved in databases together with other local data.
+The environmental monitoring program is shared within the county as well as with municipalities within the County.

 Value added by climate impact indicator: